I have been teaching in international schools around the world since 2000 with my husband, Alex, a humanities, ESL and

 Next, I spent three years as the 21st Century Literacy Specialist, and then Middle School Technology and Learning Coordinator at the International School Bangkok in Thailand.
 My role at ISB combined my past experiences as a technology facilitator with the wealth of resources available in the library.
 In collaborating with the librarians and the educational technology department, my focus was to blend the traditional role of a library with the requirements of the 21st century global student.
 At ISB (as in Malaysia), my work focused on helping core subject teachers utilize web 2.0 technologies in the classroom, to create a global and collaborative approach to learning.

 Throughout my years as a teacher, I have always strived to consciously grow and develop as a learner.
 I enjoy reflecting on my professional experiences on my blog, Always Learning, as a way to practice what I teach.
 Outside of school, I enjoy lifting heavy weights, running, vegetarian or vegan cooking, yoga, zen meditation, jewelry making, reading, movies, and anything that has to do with technology.

 I am an enthusiastic, passionate teacher, who truly loves working with anyone interested in learning – from children, to teachers, to parents!
-My goal as a technology teacher is to teach students (teachers, parents and administrators too!) how to learn, and to ensure that every child or adult that leaves a learning experience with me feels comfortable, confident, and excited about the challenges and rewards that technology has to offer.
+My goal as a technology coach is to empower others with the skills for how to learn with technology, and to ensure that every child or adult that leaves a learning experience with me feels comfortable, confident, and excited about the challenges and rewards that technology has to offer.